bobaekang/icjia-research-hub/docs/guide/README.md

 The full content view for an App item has the following information

-1. Title of the current App item
+1. Title of the current App item.
-2. "Launch" button to start the App on a new tab
+2. "Launch" button to start the App on a new tab.
-3. "Back" button to return to the Apps page
+3. "Back" button to return to the Apps page.
 4. Metadata of the current Dataset item
-5. Related contents (Articles and Datasets) if any
+5. Related contents

 #### Submitting Apps